lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 ```
 The method, as it will be frequent in many Vulkan API functions, first invoke the `vkEnumerateInstanceExtensionProperties` to get the number of supported extensions.
 After that, creates a method which will hold the extension properties by invoking the same function again, this time with the number of extensions and the buffer as parameters.

 Going back to the `Instance` constructor, because Vulkan is a cross-platform API, links to windowing systems are handled through extensions.
-In our case we will be using GLFW, which has extensions for Vulkan, so we need to include this as an extension with the following code:
+In our case, we will be using GLFW, which has extensions for Vulkan, so we need to include this as an extension with the following code:
 ```java
 public class Instance {
     ...